 Implied cost of equity (ICC) GLS model

-The ICC model of Gebhardt, Lee, Swaminathan (2001) is the most challenging model in terms of coding and practical implementation.
-The model forecasts the model parameters such as earnings and the book value of equity, etc. up to 12 periods ahead and then compute the implied cost-of-capital (equity) for each firm as the internal rate of return that equates the present value of expected future cash flows to the current stock price.
-The model is given below:
+The ICC model proposed by Gebhardt, Lee, and Swaminathan (2001), commonly known as the GLS model, is considered the most challenging model in terms of coding and practical implementation.
+This model predicts various parameters, including earnings and the book value of equity, up to 12 periods in advance.
+Subsequently, it calculates the implied cost-of-capital (equity) for each firm by determining the internal rate of return that equalizes the present value of expected future cash flows with the current stock price.
+The model is presented below:

 Our Stata Code

-We have developed easy to use, yet robust code for estimating the implied cost of equity using the GLS model.
-Further, our comments on each line of code will surely help you to not only apply the code but also understand the process more clearly.
-It is important to note that there are several Mata based codes that are freely available on the Statalist, however, those codes have several errors and generally produce extremely low ICC rates due to incorrect linear interpolation and forecasting the model parameters.
-In contrast, our code produces very similar results as reported in the GLS paper.
+We have developed user-friendly yet robust code for estimating the implied cost of equity using the GLS model.
+Additionally, we have included comments on each line of code to assist you in both applying the code and comprehending the process more effectively.
+It is worth noting that there are several Mata-based codes freely available on the Statalist.
+However, these codes often contain errors and tend to generate significantly low ICC rates due to incorrect linear interpolation and model parameter forecasting.
+In contrast, our code yields results that are highly similar to those reported in the GLS paper.

 attaullah.shah@imsciences.edu.pk